MrBrus/csv-to-txt-converter/README.md

 Requirements only contains pandas.
 Installing auto-py-to-exe as desired.
 The repository contains examples 2 input files and 2 output files.
 Also in the output folder is the converted exe file of the script.

+The script file or exe file must be in the folder with csv files.
 _________________________________________________________________________________________

 ## Technologies